aramovic79/ramovic-tree/README.md

 # Family Tree Angular Application

 A dynamic family tree application built using Angular.
-This project allows users to visualize and interact with a family tree, with features such as zooming in/out and dragging to explore different family members.
+This project allows users to visualize and interact with a family tree, with features such as search, zooming in/out and dragging to explore different family members.

 ## Features

-- **Add Family Members**: Add new family members with names and relationships (e.g., child, spouse, sibling).
+- **Search by name**: Regenerating family tree with search name as root.
 - **Zooming**: Zoom in and out of the family tree using mouse wheel scrolling.
 - **Dragging**: Move the family tree around by clicking and dragging with the mouse.
 - **Dynamic Family Structure**: Supports multiple family members with hierarchical relationships.